zeroibc/my-mac-os/README.md

 - this is by far my favourite application that I have.
 It saved me [a lot of time](http://i.imgur.com/eavekiX.png) in my life and has a really great [community](http://www.alfredforum.com/) and [very powerful workflows](http://www.packal.org/) that you can use
 - I have attached the ones I use the most to [this repo](https://github.com/learn-anything/alfred-workflows)
 	- feel free to use any that you like
-- I also [wrote an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how you can start developing workflows of your own using Go language
+- I also [wrote an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how anyone can start developing workflows of your own using Go language

 #### 2. [MindNode](https://mindnode.com)